In this Episode

 There’s always a price to pay, right?

 The batching, that’s critical.
 How about theming your days?
 Do you do anything like that?
-Mike Vardy who I had on my other podcast on the Optimized Geek, his podcast is called the Productivityist.
+Mike Vardy who I had on my other podcast on Get Yourself Optimized, his podcast is called the Productivityist.
 He’s a productivity expert and he themes his days and he got me started theming my days so there’s certain days of the week that I do podcast episodes or podcast interviews.
 There’s certain days of the week that I do client calls, certain days that I do work on creating my courses and things like that.
 Do you do anything like that?

 Not as much, simply because I guess what I do is pretty much the same stuff.
 I do the video post, I did a video post and my writers, they write the more technical posts.
 What I do notice is that my writers, when they’re writing, they pretty much got free reign as long as they stick to the vertical that they stick to, the blogging post, internet marketing post, the social media pos.
 I find that a lot of their posts, and I know they batch as well.
 When I look at my back end, I don’t see, oh, a post today, then a post on Wednesday, a post on Friday.
 More often, what I do see is like nothing, nothing, nothing then boom ten posts shows up; they batch as well.
 What I do notice is that whenever they read the article, I notice that it follows a certain theme like, they go, “For these ten blog posts, I’m going to talk about Twitter.”
 I did notice that they make themes types when they’re batching their post.
 I feel the same way as well, I know when I’m doing my video blogs and stuff, when I talk about one subject, I would tend to do a series of vlogs on that subject.